fordc5/5CLaundryStripe/README.md

 Stripe
 CreditCardForm

+To replicate cd into the directory you cloned the project in.
+And then run: pod install

 ### To Do
 * Remove Tab bar upon segue from PayViewController to Home
 * Figure out payment for Pay as You go